 Two-tier Cathedral Length Veil with Raw Edge Style VW370024

-This item is available in stores only.*
+This item is available in stores and online.*

 Two-tier cathedral length veil with raw cut edge.

 A sheer to semi-sheer net fabric often used for skirts and veils.
 Can also be used as an underskirt to create fullness.